-Students undertaking the honors track should understand that the goal is to spend 6 hrs researching, writing and defending a Senior Thesis.
+Students undertaking the honors track should understand that the goal is to spend 6 credit hours researching, writing and defending a Senior Thesis.
 Students must earn a grade of 'B' or higher on all honors coursework taken to fulfill any honors requirement.
 [This program is for History departmental honors.
 Students interested in University Honors should contact the Honors College]

 A student is eligible to apply for Honors in History if they:

-- Are a history major with an overall GPA of 3.0
+- Are a history major with an overall GPA of 3.0 or better

-- Has a GPA of 3.45 in History.
+- Has a GPA of 3.45 or better in History.
 If a student fails to achieve or to maintain the 3.45 average or earns less than a 'B' on any honors coursework, the student will not graduate with honors in history.
 In this case the course will count as an independent study.

 The length of the thesis will vary according to the particular research problem and methodology, but the number of pages should run somewhere between the length of the average history course research paper and a master's thesis in history.
 The paper will address a highly delimited problem, will largely research and analyze primary sources, and will argue its thesis on the basis of evidence documented from the sources.

 The "defense draft" of the thesis should be turned in to the thesis adviser by April 15 (for spring graduation) or November 15 (for December graduation).
-In the event that the 15th s on a weekend, the due date will be the following Monday.
+In the event that the 15th is on a weekend, the due date will be the following Monday.
 The oral defense of the thesis should be conducted by May 1 or December 1 (or the nearest Monday) of the semester in which the student expects to graduate.